If this is okay with you, please close this message.

 A holistic and therapeutic healing centre, with a gentle Christian ethos that offers rest, recuperation, professional counselling and therapies for people of all ages.
 Single, twin and double rooms are available, with full-board.

 The centre provides conducted retreats, individually guided and private retreats, or quiet time for rest and study.
 There is no nursing provision.
 All single and double rooms have hot and cold water and are heated.
 Full board is provided.
 Payment is by donation and according to means.
-Contact via the website, or write to the Sister in Charge enclosing a stamped addressed envelope.
+Contact via the website.

 The following organisations and publications may be useful, and the latter may be available in your local reference library.